haotian-liu/LLaVA/README.md

 python -m llava.serve.model_worker --host 0.0.0.0 --controller http://localhost:10000 --port <different from 40000, say 40001> --worker http://localhost:<change accordingly, i.e. 40001> --model-path <ckpt2>
 ```

-I you are using an Apple device with an M1 or M2 chip, you can specify the mps device by using the --device flag: `--device mps`.
+If you are using an Apple device with an M1 or M2 chip, you can specify the mps device by using the `--device` flag: `--device mps`.

 #### Launch a model worker (Multiple GPUs, when GPU VRAM <= 24GB)